Maximin Headway Control of Automated Vehicles for System Optimal Dynamic Traffic Assignment in General Networks: Maximin headway control

 \begin{itemize} \item SO-DTA: $TTT_{\textbf{h}^{*}} = TTT^{*}$, meaning that $\textbf{h}^{*}$ is the optimal headway for SO-DTA. \item Largest headway: $\forall~\textbf{h}$ \textit{s.t.} $TTT_{\textbf{h}} = TTT^{*}$, we have $||~ \textbf{h}~ ||_{1} \leq ||~ \textbf{h}^{*} ||_{1}$, where $||\cdot||_{1}$ is the 1-norm. \end{itemize} \end{definition}

 Definition~\ref{def:optimal} aligns with Definition~\ref{def:maximin} with more rigor and mathematical details.
-We formulate a bi-level optimization to search for the maximin headway, as shown in Equation~\ref{eq:maximin}.
+We formulate a nonlinear optimization to search for the maximin headway in Equation \ref{eq:maximin}, where $TTT^{*}=TTT_{\textbf{h}^{min}}$ represents the optimal value of $TTT$ under minimum headway as denoted in Proposition \ref{prop:minimum}.

 We note it is a direct extension to replace $\mathbf{1}^T$ with a weight vector $\mathbf{w}^T$ to represent the importance of headway on different roads.
-Proposition \ref{prop:unique} discusses the uniqueness of maximin headway of Formulation \ref{eq:maximin}.
+Proposition \ref{prop:unique} discusses the condition of the uniqueness of maximin headway of Formulation \ref{eq:maximin}.

 \begin{proposition}[Uniqueness of maximin headway] Suppose $\Phi = \mathop{\cup}\limits_{\textbf{h}}\Omega_{\textbf{h}}$ is the set of feasible traffic dynamics $\textbf{x}$,

 \end{proposition}

 \begin{proof} See \ref{app:unique}. \end{proof}